 Every time it gets me….
-I realize two days before daylight savings that I haven’t supported my babies through daylight savings properly.
+I realize two days before daylight savings starts or finishes that I haven’t supported my babies through daylight savings properly.
 Ideally, you should start preparing them for it a week or so out, depending on their age and if they are good sleepers or not.

 At the start of April we will be putting our clocks back an hour and getting an extra hour of sleep in the morning….
 Oh no, that’s right, I have children…. it means the struggle of getting them to adjust to the new sleep times!

 I have asked my baby sleep consultant, Kate Sommer, to help us with a few tips on adjusting babies sleep times depending on their age.

 |For babies 0-1 year; Adjust them 10 mins each day leading up: